imixs/imixs-workflow/src/site/markdown/engine/plugins/exception_handling.md

 	 public class MyPlugin extends AbstractPlugin {
 	    ......
 	 	@Override
-		public int run(ItemCollection adocumentContext,
-				ItemCollection documentActivity) throws PluginException {
+		public ItemCollection run(ItemCollection workitem, ItemCollection event) throws PluginException {
-			documentContext = adocumentContext;
 			// some code going wrong.....
-			Object[] params={documentContext.getItemValueString("txtName")};
+			Object[] params={workitem.getItemValueString("_attachments")};
 			throw new PluginException(
 						MyPlugin.class.getSimpleName(),
 						ERROR_ATTACHMENTS_MISSING,
-						"Please enter a valid name",params);
+						"Please enter a valid file name",params);
 			.....
 		}
 		....
 	}

-In this example a Plugin throws a PluginExceptin.
+In this example a Plugin throws a _PluginException_.
 The Exception contains the  Plugin name, an Error Code, a Error Message and an optional array of params.
 The optional params can be used by an application to provide additional information to the user.

 ##Handling PluginExceptions in JSF
 This is an example how an application can handle a Plugin Exception and create a JSF Faces Message based on the information of the PluginException: